Fine-Tuning Causal LLMs for Text Classification: Embedding-Based vs. Instruction-Based Approaches: Methodology

 \subsection{Approach 1: Classification Head on LLM Embeddings}

 Our first approach treats the causal LLM as an encoder that produces a fixed-size representation of the input, which we then feed to a small classification head.
-Specifically, given an input text sequence, we append the end-of-sequence token (if not already present) and obtain the hidden state of the final token from the LLM’s last layer.
+Specifically, given an input text sequence, we append the end-of-sequence token (if not already present) and obtain the hidden state of the final token from the LLM's last layer.
 This final token’s embedding serves as a holistic representation of the entire sequence (analogous to BERT’s [CLS] embedding which captures an “aggregate” of the input).
 We attach a simple linear layer (or two-layer feed-forward network) on top of this embedding to predict the class label.
 Because causal LLMs process input autoregressively, the last token’s state inherently attends to all previous tokens in the sequence.
 Thus, using that state as a summary vector allows the classifier to consider the full context of the input.

-During fine-tuning, only the classifier parameters and a small subset of LLM parameters (introduced via LoRA) are updated, while the majority of the LLM’s original weights remain frozen.
-To implement this efficiently, we adopt quantized LoRA fine-tuning \citep{dettmers2023qlora}.
-The base LLM weights are loaded in 4-bit precision using the \texttt{BitsAndBytes} library (normal float 4 or NF4 quantization).
-This compresses model memory usage to roughly one-eighth of the 32-bit size, allowing even 8B parameter models to fit in GPU memory.
-We keep these quantized weights frozen during training, and backpropagate gradients only through them into the inserted LoRA adapters (as done in QLoRA).

-The LoRA technique injects trainable low-rank matrices into key weight matrices of the model (we target the attention projection matrices – query, key, value, output – and the feed-forward layers’ projections) \citep{hu2021lora}.
-We set the LoRA rank \(r=16\) and apply a 5\% dropout on the adapter updates for stability, following the original LoRA formulation and subsequent practice showing that small ranks are sufficient for effective task adaptation \citep{hu2022lora,dettmers2023qlora}.
-(Typical settings are \(r \in \{8,16,32\}\) with \(\alpha \approx 2r\) for stable, effective adaptation \citep{dettmers2023qlora,raschka2023tips,unsloth2025loraguide}).

-In practice, our LoRA fine-tuning modifies only a tiny fraction of the model’s parameters (typically a few million even for the largest models), which substantially reduces GPU memory and optimization overhead \citep{hu2022lora,dettmers2023qlora}.
-We further use 8-bit optimizers via \texttt{bitsandbytes}’ AdamW to decrease optimizer-state memory with negligible accuracy loss \citep{dettmers2021eightbit}.
-Dynamic padding is applied with a \texttt{DataCollatorWithPadding}\footnote{\url{https://huggingface.co/docs/transformers/en/pad_truncation}} so each batch is padded only to the longest sequence present, avoiding unnecessary compute on padding tokens \citep{wolf-etal-2020-transformers}.
-Finally, we employ gradient accumulation with Accelerate \footnote{\url{https://huggingface.co/docs/accelerate/en/usage_guides/gradient_accumulation}} to reach a larger effective batch size when a truly large batch cannot fit in GPU memory \citep{goyal2017accurate}.
+We chose last-token over mean-, max-, and a learnable \texttt{[CLS]}-pooled alternative; the ablation in Section~\ref{sec:pooling_main} (Table~\ref{tab:e4_pooling}) confirms last-token is within $\le$0.01 F1 of mean-pool on both datasets and substantially outperforms max-pool and learnable \texttt{[CLS]} (which collapses on multi-label).